 The Olympia Arts Commission works to support local artists through networking, skill development and visibility through opportunities such as the Community Arts Roundtable and Arts Walk.
 Through established process, they help to guide the City’s public art program, including outreach and education about the collection through avenues such as weekly summer public art tours.

 The Olympia Arts Commission is an advisory board, appointed by the Olympia City Council.
 Members serve three-year terms.

 ||1988.
 In 2008, The Arts Commission recognized two decades of service to the community.
 Arts Commission 20th Anniversary

 Meetings are open to the public.
-Second Thursday of January, March, May, July, September, and November, 6pm, Olympia City Hall, Executive Conference Room, 601 4th Ave E. Meeting minutes and agendas can be found HERE.
+Second Thursday of every month, 6pm, Olympia City Hall, Executive Conference Room, 601 4th Ave E. Meeting minutes and agendas can be found HERE.

 If you would like to schedule a presentation or topic for discussion, please contact staff at least one week in advance.

 |Number of Members:

 Erin McGown, Co-Chair - Term expires 3/31/17

 Danielle Westbrook - Term expires 3/31/15